Bounds for twists of $\rm GL(3)$ $L$-functions: Introduction and statement of results

+In a series of papers \cite{Munshi2014, Mun3, Mun4, Mun1, Mun2}, Munshi proposed a new approach to the subconvexity problem.
+This method does not need to assume the non-negativity of central values of certain $L$-functions, which enables Munshi to deal with more general cusp forms than just the self-dual subclass.

+In the $t$-aspect setting, by adopting Kloosterman's refinement of the circle method and enhanced by a ``conductor lowering" mechanism, Munshi \cite{Mun4} obtained the bound ${L(1/2+it,\pi)\ll_{\pi} (|t|+1)^{3/4-1/16+\varepsilon}}$, thus extending Li's result \cite{Li1} to arbitrary fixed cusp forms $\pi$.

+In the Dirichlet character twist case, by using a variant of the $\delta$-symbol method of Duke, Friedlander, and Iwaniec \cite{DFI}, a $\rm GL(2)$ Petersson $\delta$-symbol method, Munshi established $L\left(1/2,\pi\otimes \chi\right)\ll_{\pi} M^{3/4-1/1612+\varepsilon}$ \cite{Mun1}, under the Ramanujan conjecture for $\pi$.
+In a follow-up preprint \cite{Mun2}, with a much cleaner treatment, he removed such an assumption and improved the exponent of saving to $\delta=1/308$.
+Again, this approach does not require non-negativity of central values of certain $L$-functions, thereby removing the self-duality assumptions on the cusp forms $\pi$ and characters $\chi$ in Blomer's work \cite{Blo12}.

+More recently Holowinsky and Nelson \cite{HN17} discovered that there is a hidden identity within the proof of \cite{Mun2}, which allowed them to produce a method that removes the use of the Petersson $\delta$-symbol method and also improves the exponent of saving.
+They obtained a stronger subconvex exponent $L\left(1/2,\pi\otimes \chi\right)\ll_{\pi} M^{3/4-1/36+\varepsilon}$.

-It is then natural to ask the question of establishing a subconvex bound with two simultaneously varying parameters, for example, the conductor and $t$-aspects.
-For the conductor aspect, we will be content by considering the special case of the twists $\pi\otimes \chi$ of a fixed cusp form $\pi$ by Dirichlet characters $\chi$ of varying conductor $M$.
-Our task is then to solve the subconvexity problem for $L\left(1/2+it,\pi\otimes \chi\right)$, simultaneously in $M$ and $t$.
-In the special case that $\pi$ is self-dual and $\chi$ is quadratic, a bound $L(1/2+it,\pi\otimes \chi)\ll (M(|t|+1))^{3/4-\delta}$, for some $\delta>0$, was obtained by Huang \cite{Huang1}, by combining the treatment of Li and Blomer, with input from \cite{Young17}.
-It is now desirable to ask, ``Can one prove a subconvex bound for the Dirichlet twist $L$-functions $L\left(s,\pi\otimes \chi\right)$, simultaneously in the conductor and $t$-aspects, for a general $\rm SL(3,\mathbb{Z})$ Hecke cusp form and general primitive Dirichlet characters?"
-Our main result answers this affirmatively. \begin{thm} Let $\pi$ be a Hecke-Maass cusp form for $\mathrm{SL}(3,\mathbb{Z})$ and $\chi$ be a primitive Dirichlet character modulo $M$, which we assume to be prime.
+It is now desirable to ask, ``Can one prove a subconvex bound for the $L$-functions $L\left(s,\pi\otimes \chi\right)$, simultaneously in both the $M$- and $t$-aspects, for general $\rm SL(3,\mathbb{Z})$ Hecke--Maass cusp forms and primitive Dirichlet characters?"
+Our main result answers this affirmatively. \begin{thm} Let $\pi$ be a Hecke--Maass cusp form for $\mathrm{SL}(3,\mathbb{Z})$ and $\chi$ be a primitive Dirichlet character modulo $M$, which we assume to be prime.
 Given any $\varepsilon>0$, we have

 \end{thm}